AMF Bowling World Lanes: Gameplay

+Development

+The game was announced in April 2008.

 Reception

 The game received an aggregated score of 25% at Metacritic.
 AMF Bowling World Lanes was given a score of 2.5 of 10 from video game critic website IGN.
 Their review criticized the graphics, asking "if you're going to sell a bowling game, put some effort into making it close to Wii Bowling.
 Please," and calling the graphics for the characters and locations "flat out bad".
 They were also disappointed with what they considered character one-liners that emphasized unnecessary stereotypes, along with poor controls which they believed made the game more difficult to control.
 IGN compared AMF Bowling World Lanes to the bowling component of Wii Sports several times, noting, "it's still not anywhere close to the quality of Wii Sports Bowling, a free game included with every Wii system in North America."